 Virtualization of a variety of devices and OS allows them to validate multiple platforms easily.
 They also are useful in cases that require specific OS combinations and devices.

-For both local and cloud solutions, they are substantially cheaper than real devices.
+Both local and cloud solutions are substantially cheaper than real devices.

 When testing on virtual devices, you can always start from the same state.
 However, if you want to do it on a real device, you may need to do a factory reset, which requires more effort.

 Better UI Validation

 To validate the accuracy of the UI, you should test it on real devices.
 You can easily find usability issues with real device testing.

 If you want to test whether your application is working or not true, use a real device.
 While some tests may pass on virtual devices, you can only test certain problems on real devices.